rust-lang/rust-forge/index.md

     <hr>
     <h2>No tool breakages week</h2>
     <p>
-        To ensure the beta release includes all the tools, no tool breakages are allowed in the week before the beta cutoff.
+        To ensure the beta release includes all the tools, no
+        <a href="toolstate.html">tool breakages</a>
+        are allowed in the week before the beta cutoff (except for nightly-only tools).
     </p>
 </div>
 <div class="tools-no-breakages"></div>